Master of Education with a Specialization in Curriculum and Instruction Online

 Credit Hours: 3

-Students will use the research, processes of curriculum development, models of curriculum, alignment of curriculum, and instructional strategies studied in EDL 530 to develop and implement an action research project on curriculum and instruction in a PreK-12th grade classroom, school, or district setting.
+This course engages students in the use of participatory research processes to inform learning with organizations or communities. curriculum development, models of curriculum, alignment of curriculum, and instructional strategies to develop and design an action research project. on curriculum and instruction.

 Duration: 7 Weeks weeks